SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Archive/House Selection/House Purchase/Ville Prese in Considerazione/Best/Villa Calizzano.md

 The adjacent river also presents a potential flood risk, but after examination, we consider this to be manageable.
 The house has a proven history of withstanding severe floods without damage, and its location and elevation are consistent with the rest of the village.
 The concrete foundations provide a significant structural advantage over traditional stone houses in the area, leading us to believe it is not a major threat.
 ### Outstanding Issues and Next Steps
 There are several outstanding questions that must be answered before we can proceed.
 The primary issue concerns an outstanding building permit (*pratica edilizia*) that is reportedly in the process of being closed, with a forecasted completion by the end of September.
-This timeline is critical, as the purchase is dependent on funding from the [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]].
+This timeline is critical, as the purchase is dependent on funding from the [[FESR Azione 1.3.3.
+EU Grant]].
 It remains to be established:

 1. Can we be provided with all documents and details of the work that needs to be completed, so our technician can review them?
 This is a priority, as we need to independently verify that the timeline is realistic and assess any risk of the property ultimately failing to achieve compliance.
 We cannot risk losing two months of operativity on a property that may be ineligible.